For New Students

 If you have a major identified, take a look at the Major Planning Worksheets and start working on prerequisites and required class sequences.
 This is especially crucial in the majors with long sequences, like science and engineering majors.
 If you have interest in several majors, take introductory courses to try them out.
 If you’re not sure of your major, explore your interests by taking a course or two in possible majors of interest.
 If you’re thinking at all about a science major, consider taking a math or introductory science course.

-Also, work on general education requirements like English Composition, Writing courses, and the Areas of Knowledge.
+Also, work on general education requirements like English Composition, Writing courses, and the Areas of Inquiry.

 If you think you have a schedule figured out but still have doubts, feel free to meet with one of the First Year and Pre-Major Program advisors to plan for the current quarter and beyond.
 If you are admitted to a major you should meet with a major advisor for course planning.